 One important security decision ia whether to terminate SSL or offload your SSL connections at the load balancer.
 Offloading SSL effectively decrypts your SSL traffic before passing it on as HTTP or at the reverse proxy.
 Another option is to run SSL pass-through where the load balancer does not decrypt the traffic but passes it on to the reverse proxy servers, which are responsible for the decryption.
 The other option is to deploy a more secure environment using SSL everywhere within your deployment.

 3.3.
 About the Application Tier

 The application tier is where the protected resources reside on Web containers, application servers, or legacy servers.
 The policy agents intercept all access requests to the protected resources on the Web or app server and grants access to the user based on policy decisions made on the AM servers.
-For a list of supported Web application containers, see Section 2.4, "Web Application Container Requirements" in the Release Notes.
+For a list of supported Web application containers, see "Web Application Container Requirements" in the Release Notes.

 Because AM is Java-based, you can install the server on a variety of platforms, such as Linux, Solaris, and Windows.
-For a list of platforms that AM has been tested on, see Section 2.2, "Operating System Requirements" in the Release Notes.
+For a list of platforms that AM has been tested on, see "Operating System Requirements" in the Release Notes.